In this post, I will explain California’s laws on practicing medicine without a license which is codified under business and professions code 2052.

-The elements of Business and Professions Code Section 2052, Unauthorized Practice of Medicine, are as follows
+What Are The Elements of Business and Professions Code Section 2052?

 - You practice medicine, attempt to practice, or advertise yourself as practicing any system or method of treating disease or affliction, or,